 2. Leaders keep the peace: Ambassador to Corinth

 Paul founded the church in Corinth and spent 18months developing the work there before moving on to Ephesus.
 During that time the door opened for Paul to visit Rome and so he set about making farewells to the churches and also to organise a gift for the church in Jerusalem.
-Titus played the role of Titus’ ambassador to Corinth and he dispatched him to set in motion this collection.
+Titus played the role of Paul’s ambassador to Corinth, and he dispatched him to set in motion this collection.
 The Corinthians, however, do not seem completely convinced and seek clarification from Paul.
-He therefore addresses this in the letter we know as 1 Corinthians and he informs them that he is sending Timothy to check on how they were getting on (1 Cor 16:1-4).
+He therefore addresses this in the letter we know as 1 Corinthians, and he informs them that he is sending Timothy to check on how they were getting on (1 Cor 16:1-4).
 There were also worrying reports of a sex scandal in the church (1 Cor 5) and he asks them to remove the offender from the church.
-Timothy’s visit does not appear to have been particular successful because soon after Paul was forced to visit himself.
+Timothy’s visit does not appear to have been particularly successful because soon after Paul was forced to visit himself.
 This trip is described as a painful visit (2 Cor 2:1) and Paul himself appears to have been accused of seeking to fill his own pockets.
 Titus was tasked with delivering what was certainly a very difficult letter and undoubtedly he would have found himself having to explain and defend it.
 Many tears had accompanied this letter but surprisingly the church responded favourably.

 While Paul waited to hear from Titus, he was clearly struggling and had “no peace of mind” (2 Cor 2:12-13).
 However once he had caught up with Titus there was much rejoicing: